Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/initializer.md

 ## Turbulent velocity random

 An advanced initializer for particle speeds.
 Can be used whenever you want to create the appearance of random gusts of wind, for example in a smoke stream.
-In your **Emitter**, set the **Distance Min** and **Distance Max** values both to `0`, otherwise this initializer might not render in a sensible way.
+In your **Emitter**, you can set the **Distance Min** and **Distance Max** values both to `0` to see the behavior of this emitter more clearly.

 * **Scale:** Changes the range of the turbulence.
 A value of `1.00` means the turbulence moves in all directions, `0.00` means it only moves into the **Forward** direction in a perfect line and a value of `2.00` means that it can wind over itself.
 * **Noise speed:** The speed of the turbulent noise.
 Try sticking to low values like `0.1` for smoke-like effects.